 Here are just a few common errors on Form I-9:

-- Employee and/or employer forgetting to sign and date the form
+- You or the employee forgot to sign and date the form

-- Dates or addresses missing on the form
+- Dates or addresses are missing on the form

 For more information on how to correct errors or missing information on the I-9, consult the USCIS website.

 E-Verify is a free and (mostly) voluntary program employers can use to double-check an employee’s employment authorization.
 The new hire must provide their Social Security number for you to use E-Verify.

 If you use E-Verify, input information from Form I-9 into the system.
 The system then compares I-9 information to the Department of Homeland Security’s and Social Security Administration’s records.